 There are many common exclusions to Public Liability insurance you should be aware of.
 Each insurance provider will have their own set of terms, but here are a few common exclusions that you'll find on most public liability policies:

 - Your business property and contents.
 Public Liability insurance only covers damage to the property of third parties.
-To cover your business premises and contents, you need Commercial Property insurance (building and contents, as appropriate).
+To cover your business premises and contents, you need commercial property insurance (building and/or contents, as appropriate).